rollkit/docs/tutorials/celestia-da.md

 This process creates a new `$HOME/.gm` directory and a new `gmd` binary.
 Next, we need to connect our rollup to the running Celestia light node.

-## 🛠️ Configuring Flags for DA
+## 🛠️ Configuring flags for DA

-Now we're ready to start our rollup and connect it to the Celestia light node.
-There are three DA configuration flags we need to provide to the `gmd start` command:
+Now we're prepared to initiate our rollup and establish a connection with the Celestia light node.
+The `gmd start` command requires three DA configuration flags:

 - `--rollkit.da_start_height`
 - `--rollkit.da_auth_token`